-Shift left SecurityAs it says on the tin, moving the security initiatives earlier during the development process eases out pains for later Sharing the highway code analogy, APIs are similar to a road intersection.
-Any incidents at the intersection would impact all connecting roads to that particular junction.
-Similarly, any errors, defects in API would affect every application that relies on that API.
-At an enterprise level, this could impact internal and external organisations depending on the API use.
+Shift left SecurityAs it says on the tin, moving the security initiatives earlier during the development process eases out pains for later.
+Sharing the highway code analogy, APIs are similar to road intersections.
+Any incidents at the meeting would impact all connecting roads to that junction.
+Similarly, any error defects in the API would affect every application that relies on that API.
+Depending on the REST API use, this could impact internal and external organisations at an enterprise level.
 You cannot let the internal team perform functional testing, work on the findings and live with the process.
-It is vital to simulate threat actor threats, tactics & techniques (TTPs) to determine how an API would behave in a particular situation.
-API penetration testing with external third-party security assessments adept at tailoring test cases in the context of the underlying endpoints utilising REST APIs, SOAP (Simple Object Access Protocol) and other web protocols.
+Simulating threat actor threats, tactics & techniques (TTP) is vital to determine how an API would behave in a particular situation.
+REST API penetration testing with external third-party security assessments adept at tailoring test cases in the context of the underlying endpoints utilising REST APIs, SOAP (Simple Object Access Protocol) and other web protocols.
 This exercise identifies API vulnerabilities affecting the underlying endpoints and applications, helping to analyse and minimise the risk.
 Check out our web application and API penetration testing services and how we put service quality at the centre of our delivery approach.
 Based on Postman’s famous state of API 2021 report, 56% of respondents cited Security as a development priority.

 Old habits die hard.A REST API uses a representational state transfer (REST) architecture.
 This style uses stateless HTTP to request access and process data for integration with RESTful web services.
 Gartner says that, exploitation of API (Application Programming Interface) will be the most common attack vector for data breaches.
-A good developer keeps threat profile in his mind even if there are no defined security processes in their organisation.
-Unfortunately, with most developers coming from web design backgrounds and lacking secure coding practices skill-set, API development turns blind eye to security risks that are different from traditional web applications.
-There are separate goals and approaches to secure web and API designs.
-API attack prevention measures in many cases are different from web application prevention strategies.
+A good developer keeps a threat profile in mind even if their organisation has no defined security processes.
+Unfortunately, with most developers coming from web design backgrounds and lacking certain coding practices and skills, development disregards common API security risks and threats different from traditional web applications.
+There are other goals and approaches to secure web and API designs.
+API attack prevention measures, in many cases, are different from web application prevention strategies.
 A few examples of API security vulnerabilities that led to high-risk incidents are listed below:

 - Shopify security incident notice

-- Authentication bypass – Google cloud service account
+- Authentication bypass – Google Cloud service account

-API security is not about fixing issues during functional and technical security testing.
-It is about thinking through the secure SDLC lifecycle.
-An organisation must have base pillars on which software security is supported across the estate.
-These include secure coding guidance and policies to ensure standards are followed across applications, networks, data planes and metrics to track progress over time.
-It acts as a catalyst to secure culture for secure software development.
-API attack prevention strategy is all about first understanding the complexity, business logic and process of API development and using reverse mentality to include the prevention measures.
-Have a read of OWASP Top 10 web application vulnerabilities to understand the commonalities between web application and API security vulnerabilities.
+Right-sizing API security strategyAPI security is not about fixing issues during functional and technical API security testing but about thinking through the secure SDLC lifecycle.
+An organisation must have base pillars supporting software security across the estate.
+These include fast coding guidance and policies to ensure standards are followed across applications, networks, data planes and metrics to track progress over time.
+It acts as a catalyst to secure a culture for secure software development.
+REST API attack prevention strategy is all about understanding the complexity, business logic, and process of REST API development and then using a reverse mentality to include the prevention measures.
+Read OWASP’s Top 10 web application vulnerabilities to understand the commonalities between web applications and REST API vulnerabilities.
 A starting point for assessing your API security would be simulating what happens in the real world.
-Learning from real-world examples would prove how valuable security testing is to API development practices.
+Learning from real-world examples would prove how valuable API security testing is to development practices.

-Critical API security threats with API gateway and API endpointsThe most common attack vectors linked to API security attacks are parameter-based attacks, man-in-the-middle attacks or identity-based attacks.
-An API security checklist, at the minimum, should consist of the OWASP API security top 10 vulnerabilities.
-Therefore, while scoping security assessments for web applications, API shouldn’t be considered just another add-on but assessed according to methods defined under an endpoint, functionalities and dynamic nature of requests contributing to data transfers.
+Critical API security threats with API gateway and API endpointsThe most common attack vectors linked to security attacks are parameter-based man-in-the-middle, or identity-based attacks.
+An API security checklist, at the minimum, should consist of the OWASP top 10 vulnerabilities.
+While scoping security assessments for web applications, API shouldn’t be considered just another add-on but assessed according to methods defined under an endpoint, functionalities and the dynamic nature of requests contributing to data transfers.

-Injection AttacksSimilar to web applications, dangerous code submitted with the user input into an insecure application could lead to desired output for a threat actor.
-Most notable injection attacks such as SQL Injection, NoSQL, LDAP injections, Cross-Site Scripting, XXE (XML Entity ) are caused due to lack of strict input validation where untrusted data is transferred into the API as part of the input query or command.
-This is subsequently implemented by the interpreter resulting in processing the malicious input submitted by the attacker.
+Injection AttacksSimilar to web applications, dangerous code submitted with the user input into an insecure application could lead to the desired output for a threat actor.
+Most notable injection attacks, such as SQL Injection, NoSQL, LDAP injections, Cross-Site Scripting, and XXE (XML Entity ), are caused by a lack of strict input validation where untrusted data is transferred into the API as part of the input query or command.
+This is subsequently implemented by the interpreter, resulting in processing the malicious input submitted by the attacker.
 Injection attacks are one of the most dangerous attack vectors.
-These could lead to unauthorised access, escalation of privileges, data leakages or other potentially high-risk scenarios.
+These could lead to unauthorised access expose sensitive data, escalation of privileges, data leakages or other potentially high-risk scenarios.
 Reliable avoidance of API injection attacks involves strict input validation of client-side data.
 Define implicit input parameter validation guidelines to ensure strong types are used in API requests containing parameters and strong error-handling practices are used in case of error situations.

-Sensitive Data ExposureDue to the lack of threat modelling the information based on how data flows between client and API endpoint, data exposures issues are a common API security vulnerability.
+Sensitive Data ExposureDue to the lack of threat modelling the information based on how data flows between the client and REST API endpoint, excessive data exposure issues are a common rest API security vulnerability.
 Insecure implementations or lack of data filtering implementation leads to unnecessary information exposures that may act as stepping stones for an attacker’s success.
-One small fix for data in transit or at rest related attacks would be using a valid and securely configured TLS certificate.
-You can always check the security of your website utilising free SSL server test sites on the internet.
+One minor fix for data in transit or at rest related attacks would be using a valid and securely configured TLS certificate.
+You can always check the Security of your website by utilising free SSL server test sites on the internet.

-Logging and monitoring is an essential aspect for continuous protection of APIs and the underlying data.
+Insufficient Logging and monitoringLogging and monitoring are essential to protect REST APIs and the underlying data continuously.
 Due to insufficient logging controls, security teams may miss the relevant events that must be logged to help incident response teams or for audit trail purposes.
 Additionally, due to the lack of analysis and alerting processes, an organisation may miss an ongoing attack because there was a lot of event logging and recorded data but no one to look for suspicious events and alert the security team.
-Review and ensure all necessary log levels are in place for all API endpoints.
-Deploy a monitoring solution to monitor logs for APIs and infrastructure continuously.
+Ensure all necessary log levels are in place for all REST API endpoints.
+Deploy a monitoring solution to monitor logs for REST APIs and infrastructure continuously.

 Man In The Middle (MITM) AttacksMiTM is a scenario where an attacker is positioned suitably between two parties to intercept or change communications.
-For instance, a threat actor between a user’s browser and an API issuing session tokens in an HTTP request could easily intercept the session and use it against obtaining user’s account access from his computer.
-It may lead to threat actor gaining access into a user account, including personal details and installing malware or other malicious actions.
+For instance, a threat actor between a user’s browser and an API issuing session tokens in an HTTP request could easily block the session and use it to obtain the user’s account access from his computer.
+It may lead to a threat actor inggaining unauthorised access to a user account, including personal details and installing malware or other malicious actions.
 Such attacks are possible where applications do not use SSL/TLS securely or do not use HTTPS at all.
 It leads us to another important point: the absence of HTTPS is an open invitation to attackers.
 Simply put, HTTP is a stateless protocol and does not provide any safety of information exchanged between two parties.
 HTTPS ensures the encryption of data transmitted between a browser and the server/application defined by the user accounts and the secure configuration of encryption methods supported by the server.
 An application utilising TLS (Transport Layer Security) – when done correctly – provides the following security benefits:

 - Confidentiality – protection of the contents of data in transmission between two web points